Peroxisomal bifunctional enzyme

-EHHADH is a human gene that encodes for a bifunctional enzyme and is one of the four enzymes of the peroxisomal beta-oxidation pathway.
+Peroxisomal bifunctional enzyme is an enzyme that in humans is encoded by the gene EHHADH.
+This is a bifunctional enzyme and is one of the four enzymes of the peroxisomal beta-oxidation pathway.
 Mutations of the gene are a cause of peroxisomal disorders such as Zellweger syndrome.

+3-Hydroxyacyl ACP dehydratase activity

+Peroxisomal bifunctional enzyme is able to act as a Enoyl-CoA hydratase which is involved in the breakdown of fatty acids in the peroxisomes.